We’ve detected a problem with your browser settings.

 A: Yes, standard text message fees apply to any text message confirmation messages.
 Please consult with your cell phone plan for the amount

-Q: How do I sign up for a payment reminder?
+Q: How do I sign up for a payment alert?

 Q: Will I still receive a reminder if I’ve already paid or scheduled my bill?